 Recently, cannabis entrepreneurs working with BHO have started to use a new backend technique called color remediation column (CRC).
 As an addendum to BHO extraction methodology, CRC can, in some instances, produce a cleaner, purer, more satisfying product.
 This is especially true if the plants used for extraction are fresh and contain a healthy mixture of cannabinoids and terpenes.

-But like many powerful things, CRC BHO techniques can be used for good or ill.
+But like many powerful things, color remediation column BHO techniques can be used for good or ill.
 They can be used to manufacture good-quality cannabis extracts, or be used to mask poor-quality extracts and trick buyers into thinking they’re getting something purer, safer, and more ingredient-rich than they actually are—and that is why the merits of color remediation column technology are being hotly debated.

 Butane Hash Oil, which is also known as Butane Honey Oil, is a high-quality extract known for its dense cannabinoid and/or terpene profile.
 The extracts are created with heat and pressure in a closed-loop system, using butane as the solvent.

 Butane processing of cannabis was once considered risky.
 Butane is a flammable gas, and since it is heavier than oxygen, it will sink after being released into the atmosphere.
 This means it can collect on the floor and in reasonably significant quantities if the person making BHO isn’t careful and doesn’t follow the proper safety procedures.

 In the past, people who lacked experience with BHO techniques often failed to realize the nature of the risks they were taking in working with such potentially volatile chemicals.
 Many fires resulted from careless or reckless practices, and there were some fatalities traceable to these butane-fueled conflagrations.